owncast/owncast.github.io/content/releases/owncast-0.1.0.md

 ### Webroot directory

-While the `webroot` directory will not be automatically deleted, as to save anything you may have put in there, it will no longer be used for anything and you are free to delete it yourself.
+While the `webroot` directory will not be automatically deleted, and any files you had previously manually put there will be safe, it will no longer be used for anything and you are free to delete it yourself when you're ready.

 ## Appearance customization

-The new appearance page in the Owncast admin allows you for an easier approach to customizing your instance.
+The new appearance page in the Owncast admin allows for an easier approach to customizing your instance.
 While you could, and still can, write your own CSS, the new page allows you to customize the appearance of your Owncast instance without writing any CSS by selecting colors other miscellaneous options.

-While not every single individual component or element can be customized via point-and-click, we hope this at least gives most people an easier way to get customization out of the box.
+While not every single individual component or element can be customized via point-and-click, we hope this at least gives most people a simpler to customize right out of the box.
 Via CSS you can still customize anything you want and CSS variables can be set manually.

 Note that any CSS you had written for previous releases of Owncast will not be compatible with the new version, as the entire web frontend changed.

 Read more about the appearance customization page in the [Appearance customization](/docs/appearance/) guide.

-## Custom Javascript
+## Insert custom Javascript

 Under the **General** settings page you can add custom Javascript to your Owncast instance's web page.
 Read more about this in the [documentation](/docs/custom-javascript/).